playframework/playframework/documentation/manual/working/scalaGuide/main/logging/ScalaLogging.md

 @[logging-log-info-with-implicit-conversion](code/ScalaLoggingSpec.scala)

 Markers can be extremely useful, because they can carry contextual information across threads where MDC may not be available, by using a MarkerContext as an implicit parameter to methods to provide a logging context.
-For example, using [Logstash Logback Encoder](https://github.com/logstash/logstash-logback-encoder#loggingevent_custom_event) and an implicit conversion, request information can be encoded into logging statements automatically:
+For example, using [Logstash Logback Encoder](https://github.com/logstash/logstash-logback-encoder#loggingevent_custom_event) and an [implicit conversion chain](http://docs.scala-lang.org/tutorials/FAQ/chaining-implicits), request information can be encoded into logging statements automatically:

 @[logging-request-context-trait](code/ScalaLoggingSpec.scala)